 All Preliminary Charter School Applications received from a Charter School will be processed in the date order received by the OPSC.
-If more than one Preliminary Charter School Application is received on the same day from the same entity for a Charter School project located within the geographical jurisdiction of same district, those applications will be processed by the OPSC based on the priority order assigned to those applications by the Charter School on Form SAB 50-09.
+If more than one Preliminary Charter School Application is received on the same day from the same entity for a Charter School project located within the geographical jurisdiction of same district, those applications will be processed by the OPSC based on the priority order assigned to those applications by the applicant on Form SAB 50-09.

 If two or more Preliminary Charter School Applications have the same preference points, the Board shall first apportion that Preliminary Charter School Application that was received first by the OPSC.
-Any applications the SAB is unable to provide a Preliminary Charter School Apportionment to will be returned to the Charter School.
+In the event that the applications were received on the same day, applications will be funded in the following order: